masood/masood-website/content/authors/admin/_index.md

 interests:
 - Security and Privacy
-- Authentication and Recovery
+- Web Browsers and Applications
-- Equity and Fairness
+- Ad Tracking and Retargeting

 education:
   courses: